 UNITED KINGDOM

-While Brexit seemed to be on a slow boil for several years between the June 2016 referendum and the Christmas Eve deal with the EU struck at the end of 2020, the COVID-19 pandemic’s impact on the UK economy came on rapidly, and many forecasters are predicting that the UK will be bouncing back faster than expected as well.
-The International Monetary Fund predicts that the UK will go from one of the hardest-hit Western economies in 2020 to the fastest-growing G7 country in 2022.
-While often in the news for economic and political uncertainty in recent months, the UK, with a population of 67 million people and a GDP of over $3 trillion in 2021, is still a major economic force, and one of the largest trading partners for the U.S. and Wisconsin.
-The UK boasts the second-largest economy in Europe and led the G7 in GDP growth in 2021.
+While Brexit seemed to be on a slow boil for several years between the June 2016 referendum and the Christmas Eve deal struck at the end of 2020, the COVID-19 pandemic’s impact on the UK economy came on rapidly and many forecasters are predicting that the UK will bounce back faster than expected as well.
+The International Monetary Fund forecasts the UK will go from one of the hardest-hit western economies in 2020 to the fastest-growing G7 country in 2022.

 image with charts and numbers related to Wisconsin's import and export activity with the United Kingdom